jporeilly/K8s/Labs/03 Deployments/01 Replicasets/Replicasets.md

 ```
 kubectl edit rs web
 ```
-change # of replicas.
+change # of replicas to 4.
 set scale:
 ```
 kubectl scale --replicas=4 rs/web
 ```
-can also use autoscalers accorsing to cpu load:
+can also use autoscalers according to cpu load:
 ```
 kubectl autoscale rs web --max=5
 ```